un4rch/openpilot_AdvExamples/README.md

 To run Openpilot in a real-world physical vehicle, you need specialized hardware such as the **Panda** interface and a computing device like the **Comma 2** or **Comma 3**.
 The **Panda** acts as a bridge between the vehicle’s CAN bus and Openpilot, relaying signals to and from the car.
 Newer models, such as the **Comma 3**, run **AGNOS**, an Ubuntu-based operating system optimized for real-time vehicle control.

+### 8. Supercombo Model: End-to-End Neural Network

+The **Supercombo** model is the core neural network in Openpilot, responsible for handling multiple critical tasks related to perception, planning, and control.
+It is designed to predict the ego vehicle's trajectory directly from camera input in an end-to-end manner, bypassing the need for separate modules for perception, prediction, and planning, which are typical in traditional autonomous driving systems.
+The Supercombo model enables Openpilot to achieve **Level 2** autonomy, providing advanced driver assistance such as lane-keeping, adaptive cruise control, and obstacle avoidance.

+#### Architecture and Input Processing
+The Supercombo model processes inputs from the car’s front-facing camera, which captures the road environment in real-time.
+These images are transformed from RGB format into **YUV 4:2:0** format for more efficient processing.
+The input consists of two consecutive frames that are resized and concatenated to form a (12×128×256) input tensor.
+This preprocessing allows the model to utilize temporal information, crucial for making accurate predictions in dynamic driving environments

+#### Neural Network Design
+The architecture of the Supercombo model is built around **EfficientNet-B2**, a deep convolutional neural network (CNN) known for its balance of high accuracy and low computational cost.
+This backbone is augmented with a **Gated Recurrent Unit (GRU)**, which captures temporal dependencies between consecutive frames, allowing the model to make more informed decisions about the vehicle's surroundings and future trajectory.

+Once the GRU processes the feature maps, several **fully connected layers** act as prediction heads, producing a variety of outputs:
+- **Vehicle trajectory**: The predicted future path of the vehicle, represented as a set of 33 3D points.
+- **Lane line and road edge detection**: Identifies the lanes and road boundaries in the driving environment.
+- **Lead vehicle position and velocity**: Tracks the position and speed of vehicles ahead.

+The model outputs five possible trajectory predictions, and the one with the highest confidence score is selected as the final trajectory.

+#### End-to-End Planning and Control
+Supercombo integrates perception and planning into a single framework, where the neural network's outputs are used by Openpilot's **plannerd** and **controlsd** modules to make decisions about steering, acceleration, and braking.
+This seamless integration allows the system to continuously update the vehicle's trajectory based on real-time sensor data, enabling it to handle complex driving tasks like lane-keeping and adaptive cruise control without needing separate prediction and planning modules.

+- **Plannerd**: Takes the predicted trajectory and translates it into actionable commands for lateral (steering) and longitudinal (acceleration and braking) planning.
+- **Controlsd**: Executes these commands by sending appropriate signals to the vehicle’s actuators.

+#### Key Features and Limitations
+Supercombo is trained on **Comma.ai's proprietary dataset**, consisting of millions of minutes of driving data.
+This large-scale dataset allows the model to generalize well across different road conditions and vehicle types.
+However, the exact details of the training process are not publicly available.
+Researchers have attempted to reimplement the Supercombo model, with comparable results in certain environments, but training such a model from scratch requires a significant amount of data and computational resources.

 # Running Openpilot in CARLA simulator

 TODO